bellotapps/outbox-debezium/README.md

 **Note:** A placeholder is used as ```version``` in the previous example to avoid changing this readme each time a new version is released.
 Replace the ```${outbox-debezium.version}``` placeholder with the actual version of the ```outbox-debezium``` project.

+### Kafka Connectors

+The ```outbox-debezium-routing-0.0.1-SNAPSHOT.jar``` artifact contains Kafka Connectors that must be added.
+These connectors allow message routing based on the published data.
+For example, the outbox table for messages to be sent by a producer must contain a ```recipient``` column.
+So, when streaming a change over this table, the ```MessageRouter``` connector will publich the message in the topic for that recipient.

+For more information about Kafka Connect, check [https://kafka.apache.org/21/documentation.html#connectapi](https://kafka.apache.org/21/documentation.html#connectapi) and [https://kafka.apache.org/documentation.html#connect](https://kafka.apache.org/documentation.html#connect)

 ## Useful Resources